JohannesDeml/SerializationBenchmarkDotNet/README.md

 Make sure you have [.Net 5 SDK](https://dotnet.microsoft.com/download) installed.

 You can reproduce the results by running `linux-benchmark.sh` on Linux or `win-benchmark.bat` on Windows.
+The benchmarks will take about 5 minutes to complete.

 ## Contribute